ewen-lbh/school-stuff/exos/english/exos-rentrée-prépa.md

 We can ask ourselves if the decision of increasing salaries by three percent is a good thing.

 S’il y avait eu un accident, c’est vous qui auriez été tenu pour responsable!
-If there was an acciden, it is you who would've been help responsible!
+If there was an accident, it is you who would've been held responsible!

 ## Se tenir au courant de l'actualité